owncloud/ocis-php-sdk/README.md

 # ocis-php-sdk
 This SDK allows you to interact with [ownCloud Infinite Scale (oCIS)](https://github.com/owncloud/ocis/) storage using PHP.

+## Documentation
+You can find a rendered version of the [API documentation](https://owncloud.dev/ocis-php-sdk/) in our dev docs.

 :exclamation: This SDK is still under heavy development and is not yet ready for production use, the API might change!

 ## Getting started